tracysmith/RGAPepPipe/README.md

 > ERR07108	ERS088906	ERX048850	illumina	paired

-The script must be run from a folder with indexed reference genome files in it as well as downloaded .sra files.
-There must also be a subdirectory called "trimfastqc" as well as a subdirectory titled "trim"
+The script must be run from a folder with downloaded .sra files.
+There must also be a subdirectory called "trimfastqc" as well as a subdirectory titled "trim".
+The path to the indexed reference .fa file must also be provided.

 When running the script, type:
 > ipython [path to SRAtoVCF.ipy] [path to .txt file] [.fasta reference file] [path to directory named "trim"]